ekiefl/ekiefl.github.io/_posts/miscellaneous/2025-03-09-north-mongolia.md

 {% include gallery.html
     images="2023-09-14-north-mongolia/9/__2023-09-04_23-00-23-784000_cam.webp,2023-09-14-north-mongolia/9/__2023-09-04_23-06-53-046000_cam.webp,2023-09-14-north-mongolia/9/__2023-09-04_23-11-08-520000_cam.webp,2023-09-14-north-mongolia/9/__2023-09-04_23-25-38-614000_cam.webp"
-    caption="(top-left) Two men carefully secure an ortz canvas to a reindeer’s flank, ensuring a balanced load on both sides. (top-right) Anuka holds the lead of a small caravan of loaded reindeer, while their owner finishes their final preparations. (bottom-left) A modern solar panel, neatly tied to the reindeer’s pack, offers a glimpse of contemporary influence (bottom-right) AA striking white reindeer, adorned with matching white packs, stands poised."
+    caption="(top-left) Two men carefully secure an ortz canvas to a reindeer’s flank, ensuring a balanced load on both sides. (top-right) Anuka holds the lead of a small caravan of loaded reindeer, while their owner finishes their final preparations. (bottom-left) A modern solar panel, neatly tied to the reindeer’s pack, offers a glimpse of contemporary influence (bottom-right) A striking white reindeer, adorned with matching white packs, stands poised."
 %}